-Alzheimer's Disease and Brain Function
+Alzheimer's Disease And Brain Function

-- Linguistic confusion – Alzheimer's disease also leads to loss of linguistic ability.
+Alzheimer's disease also leads to loss of linguistic ability.
 This may lead to difficulty in finding the right words and even speaking.
 The patient may even have difficulty understanding words or written letters.